Recognizing Abnormal Stress and Anxiety in Dogs

 While many of these behaviors can be considered “normal," they can be reason for concern if they are taken to the extreme or start to occur routinely.
 If not addressed at the onset, a natural reaction to the unknown can turn into a phobia or general anxiety.

-Fear Anxiety - When Your Dog is Calm One Minute and Scared the Next
+Fear - When Your Dog is Calm One Minute and Scared the Next

-Fear anxiety is a normal response.
+Fear is a normal response.
 Dogs naturally keep an eye out for potential threats.
-Fear anxiety, the instinctual feeling of fight or flight in the presence of a specific real or perceived threat.
+Fear-based anxiety is the instinctual feeling of fight or flight in the presence of a specific real or perceived threat.

 A dog may exhibit a fear response around a certain person, object, or in a specific situation, especially in new situations or environments.
+For example, puppies are often scared the first few times they face going down the stairs, and many dogs may be scared to go in the water the first time they visit the beach.
 A fear reaction can occur at any time, but it’s usually always triggered by the same specific thing or situation each time.
-In other words, your dog is relaxed unless the thing they are fearful of is around or happens.

-Where fear becomes a problem is when the reaction is abnormal or inappropriate -- when your dog’s reaction goes beyond “just a little nervous” to something more severe.
+Fear is natural, but it can become problematic.
+Fear becomes a problem when the reaction is abnormal or inappropriate -- when your dog’s reaction goes beyond “just a little nervous” to something more severe.

 The good news is most abnormal fear reactions are learned and can be unlearned with training and gradual exposure.
 However, if not addressed in a proper and timely manner, these situations can lead to a long-term phobia or anxiety state.